bartongroup/rs-Transcriptomics-Assembly/README.md

 # Transcriptomics-Assembly
-De-novo Transcriptomics Assembly workflow for four Dictyostelium species (e.g.- Dictyostelium discoideum, Polysphondylium pallidum, Dictyostelium Lacteum and Dictyostelium Fasciculatum)
+De-novo Transcriptomics Assembly workflow for four Dictyostelium species (e.g.- Dictyostelium discoideum, Polysphondylium pallidum, Dictyostelium Lacteum and Dictyostelium Fasciculatum).
+This is the standard assembly workflow that should ideally work on any organism.

 ### Read Normalization
 ### Read Assembly using Trinity